Technical Requirements for LED Lighting: SSL V6.0 and LUNA V2.0 Draft 2

 Goals of SSL Version 6.0 and LUNA V2.0 Technical Requirements

-The DLC will host an informational webinar on Tuesday, April 15 at 3:00pm ET to review the proposed updates in the first draft of SSL V6.0 and LUNA V2.0 Technical Requirements.
+For the previous draft, the DLC hosted an informational webinar on April 15, 2025 to review the proposed updates in the SSL V6.0 and LUNA V2.0 Technical Requirements.
+Please click on the link below to view the recording.

 Additional Information